costateixeira/fhirtesting/input/pagecontent/TestPlanSubmit.md

-This section corresponds to transaction [] of the IHE Technical Framework.
-Transaction [] is used by the Test Plan Creator and Test Plan Consumer actors.
+Transaction [] is used by the Test Plan Author and Test Plan Consumer actors to submit a TestPlan Bundle.

 ### X:Y.Z.1 Scope

-The Submit Test Plan [] transaction submits a Test Plan.
+The Submit Test Plan [] transaction exchanges a Test Plan from the Test Plan Author and the Test Plan Consumer.

 ### X:Y.Z.2 Actors Roles